top of page

 Post op calcium 2.21mmol/L

-Sarah joined us in October 2020 following her diagnosis of PHPT, in September 2020, due to elevated Calcium, PTH, and kidney stones.
+Sarah joined us in October 2020 following a diagnosis of PHPT in September 2020, due to elevated Calcium, PTH, and kidney stones.
 On 18 November 2020, she wrote; 'Surgery booked 30th November with Mr. Khan.
 I have never been so relieved, excited, thrilled.
 Feels like my birthday!'

 Sarah%20Quinn_edited.jpg